chinapedia/wikipedia.abstract.en/Page/Lundy.md

 Wreck of Battleship _Montagu_

-HMS_Montagu_(1901)_Aground_Lundy_Island_1906.jpg aground on Lundy in 1906]] A naval footnote in the history of Lundy was the wreck of the Royal Navy battleship HMS _Montagu_.
+aground on Lundy in 1906]] A naval footnote in the history of Lundy was the wreck of the Royal Navy battleship HMS _Montagu_.
 Steaming in heavy fog, she ran hard aground near Shutter Rock on the island's southwest corner at about 2:00 a.m. on 30 May 1906.[62]
 Thinking they were aground at Hartland Point on the English mainland, a landing party went ashore for help, only finding out where they were after encountering the lighthouse keeper at the island's north light.

-HMS_Montagu_(1901)_Heavy_Fittings_Removed_1906.jpgStrenuous efforts by the Royal Navy to salvage the badly damaged battleship during the summer of 1906 failed, and in 1907 it was decided to give up and sell her for scrap. _Montagu_ was scrapped at the scene over the next fifteen years.
+Strenuous efforts by the Royal Navy to salvage the badly damaged battleship during the summer of 1906 failed, and in 1907 it was decided to give up and sell her for scrap. _Montagu_ was scrapped at the scene over the next fifteen years.
 Diving clubs still visit the site, where armour plate and live 12-inch (305-millimetre) shells remain on the seabed.

 Remains of a German Heinkel 111H bomber

-Remains_of_a_German_Heinkel_111H_bomber.JPG During the Second World War two German Heinkel He 111 bombers crash landed on the island in 1941.
+During the Second World War two German Heinkel He 111 bombers crash landed on the island in 1941.
 The first was on 3 March, when all the crew survived and were taken prisoner.

 The second was on 1 April when the pilot was killed and the other crew members were taken prisoner.[63]
 This plane had bombed a British ship and one engine was damaged by anti aircraft fire, forcing it to crash land.
 Most of the metal was salvaged, although a few remains can be found at the crash site to date.
 Reportedly to avoid reprisals the crew concocted a story that they were on a reconnaissance mission.[64]

 Geography

-Jointed_Granite_on_Lundy_in_England.jpgs]] The island of Lundy is long from north to south by a little over wide, with an area of .[65][66]
+s]] The island of Lundy is long from north to south by a little over wide, with an area of .[65][66]
 The highest point on Lundy is Beacon Hill, above sea level.[67]
 A few yards off the northeastern coast is Seal's Rock which is so called after the seals which rest on and inhabit the islet.[68][69]
 It is less than wide.[70]
 Near the jetty is a small pocket beach.

 Geology